-I played an exotic gypsy on more than
+I played an exotic gypsy on more than one occasion!
+Even reprised the role for a PTA Carnival! |

 I recall as a child the eager anticipation as the trees turned to gold, scarlet, and brown beneath an October sky with a unique clarity and a deep azure color.
 The time of fall festivals, bags of candy, parties, hayrides, mad leaps into piles of crackling eaves, and lots of plain fun.